PROFILE - Grade 11

 2) express opinions

-Write down the numbers in the table indicating the nature of the relevant provisions.
+Record in the table the numbers indicating the nature of the relevant provisions.

 Answer:

-In country Z, a survey was conducted among adults on the topic: "Who should be primarily involved in raising children?"
+In country Z, a survey was conducted among adult residents on the topic: “Who should be primarily responsible for raising children?”
 The results of the survey as a percentage of the number of respondents are presented in the table.

-Find in the list below the conclusions that can be drawn from the table, and write down the numbers under which they are indicated.
+Find in the list the conclusions that can be drawn on the basis of the table, and write down the numbers under which they are indicated.

-1) Almost equal numbers of respondents, both among men and among women, believe that the father should be primarily involved in raising children.
+1) An almost equal number of respondents, both among men and among women, believe that the father should be primarily involved in raising children.

-2) The smallest part of the respondents among women believe that, first of all, education should be done in schools and kindergartens.
+2) The smallest part of the respondents among women believes that, first of all, education should be done in schools and kindergartens.

-5) More than half of both the men surveyed and the women surveyed believe that, first of all, one of the parents should be involved in raising children.
+5) More than half of both the men surveyed and the women surveyed believe that, first of all, one of the parents should be engaged in the upbringing of children.

 Answer:

-In country X, sociological surveys of citizens were conducted in different years.
-They were asked the question: "How do you assess the financial situation of your family at the present time?"
-The results of the polls are shown in the table.
+In country X different years were held opinion polls citizens.
+They were asked the question: “How do you assess the current financial situation of your family?”
+The results of the surveys are shown in the table.

-Which of the following conclusions directly follow from the information obtained during the survey?
+Which of the following conclusions follow directly from the information received during the survey?
 Write down the numbers under which they are indicated.

 1) Country X is experiencing slow but steady economic growth.

-2) On average, the standard of living in the state can be described as low.
+2) The average standard of living in the state can be characterized as low.

 3) The economy of country X is characterized by a rapid rise in prices.

-4) One can state the strengthening of social stratification in country X.
+4) We can state the strengthening of social stratification in country X.

-5) The strengthening of social stratification is associated with the growth of unemployment in state X.
+5) The strengthening of social stratification is associated with an increase in unemployment in state X.

 Answer:

-Make an outline of the text.
-To do this, select the main semantic fragments of the text and title each of them.
+Plan your text.
+To do this, highlight the main semantic fragments of the text and title each of them.

 (According to E. Benes)